retogerber/MIMIC/config/README.md

 - (optional) `min_index_length`: int, default=10, minimum number of neighbors to take into account for matching IMS ablation marks with IMS pixels.
 - (optional) `max_index_length`: int, default=30, maximum number of neighbors to take into account for matching IMS ablation marks with IMS pixels.

+## Update config

+Adapt file `config/config.yaml`:
+- `IMC_channels_for_aggr`: specify which IMC channels should be used.
+Names should match values in column `name` in IMC summary panel files.
+- (optional) `QC_metrics`: specify which QC metrics should be calculated.
+Default: all
+- (optional) `QC_steps`: specify for which registration step QC metrics should be calculated.
+Default: all

 ## Register preIMC to preIMS (case 3. only)

 For case 3. additionally the regions that should be independently registered have to be selected.